How we'd pick the best airplane seat on any flight

 Best for: Sleeping, views, introverts, photographers

-Window seats give you something to lean against (crucial for sleeping), control over the window shade, and uninterrupted views.
-You won't be disturbed by neighbors climbing over you to reach the lavatory.
-On wide-body aircraft, window seats can feel surprisingly private.
+Window seats give you something to lean against (useful for sleeping), control over the window shade, and uninterrupted views.
+No one climbs over you to reach the lavatory.
+On wide-body aircraft, a window seat can feel surprisingly private.

-The downside: You're trapped.
-Getting to the aisle requires disturbing one or two neighbors.
-On long flights where you need to stretch your legs or use the lavatory frequently, this can be a real pain.
+The downside: you're boxed in.
+Getting to the aisle means disturbing one or two neighbours.
+On long flights where you want to stretch your legs or use the lavatory often, that gets old fast.

 Best for: Frequent lavatory users, tall passengers, quick deplaning, restless sleepers